Roewe RX3

 The Roewe RX3 is a subcompact crossover manufactured by SAIC's sub brand, Roewe.
 The original RX3 was sold from 2017 and received an update called the RX3 Pro in 2021.
 A larger hybrid variant in the compact crossover SUV segment called the Lomemo was available from May 2022.

+In the following years, the model's market share fell, despite the 2021 restyling.

 Overview

-The RX3 crossover shares the underpinnings with the MG ZS, and is positioned below the Roewe RX5 compact crossover.
+The RX3 crossover shares its underpinnings with the MG ZS, and is positioned below the Roewe RX5 compact crossover.

 In 2019, the Roewe RX3 received an update for the China VI emission standards.
 The 2019 Roewe RX3 was officially launched on 17 June with the highlight of the 2019 Roewe RX3 being the child safety seat, it features an integrated child safety seat on the rear seats.
 According to the SAIC, it takes only four steps to complete the switch between the ordinary rear seat and the child safety seat.
 Additionally, the panoramic sunroof will be the standard configuration for the updated 2019 models.

 The Roewe RX3 is powered by a 1.6- litre naturally aspirated petrol engine and a 1.3-litre turbocharged petrol engine.
 The maximum power is 92 kW and 158 Nm for the former and 120 kW and 230 Nm for the latter.
 The transmissions options are six-speed automatic gearbox for the 1.3-litre turbocharged engines, and manual and CVT gearboxes supplied by Aisin for the 1.6-litre engines.
 According to SAIC, the fuel consumption for the 1.6-litre engine models is 5.6 L/100km.